|

 tomatoes in a calinder being washed

-Cut the tomatoes into chunks.
-Place them all evenly onto the lined baking sheet.
+Cut larger tomatoes into chunks.
+Place them all evenly in a single layer onto the prepared baking sheet.
 Remember that we are drying the tomatoes so you don’t want to pile them on top of each other.

 tomatoes on a baking sheet to dry out and make sun dried tomatoes